Estate Planning Law Statistics: Top Trends and Insights for [2025]

 Estate Lawyer Marketing Data

 Every day, potential clients are searching for answers about their estate planning needs.
-The real question is: Are you showing up where they're looking?
-Let's dive into what the data tells us about how people find and choose their estate attorneys in 2025.
+The real question is: are you showing up where they're looking?

 • When people start thinking about wills and trusts, 68% turn to Google first – before asking friends or family for recommendations.